Polar0fficial/Polar-Hub/ReadMe.md

-# Roblox-Add-Time-Script
+# Polar-Hub

 Information:

 Script Version:
 1.40.28da70d

-| Only Use Script Provided In "Scripts"
+| Only Use Script Provided In "Polar Hub GUI"
 | Script Will Only Work In Games That Have A Leaderstat Named "Time"
 Script's Success May Vairy -- (Script Will Always Work If Listings Above Above Are True - Script Can Work As A Visual Effect, Or As A Digitally-Tangable System Depending On How The Game Is Coded) |